nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Prerequisite: TuitiONE is the active window on your computer.
 If you are unsure, click on the TuitiONE application to make it the active window.

-    * Test case: Press the F1 key on your keyboard.
+    * Test case: Press the F1 key on your keyboard.<br>
       Expected: A help window that displays all the commands of TuitiONE will appear.

 #### Clearing data